-In Year 7 the focus of the MindMatters seminars is on developing and sustaining friendships; accepting different perspectives and diversity of opinion; recognising that strong teams need people with different skills; learning about the theory of mind and bullying.
+In Year 7 the focus of the MindMatters seminars are on developing and sustaining friendships; accepting different perspectives and diversity of opinion; recognising that strong teams need people with different skills; learning about the theory of mind and bullying.

-In Year 8 the focus of MindMatters is on steps to prevent bullying, such as being an active bystander; the challenges of social media; signs of depression and where to seek help; learning about the role of body image and how to recognise and resist negative influences.
+In Year 8 the focus of Mindmatters seminars are on steps to prevent bullying, such as being an active by-stander; the challenges of social media; signs of depression and where to seek help; and learning about the role of body image and how to recognise and resist negative influences.